My favourite places in Paris

 A gorgeous little boutique on a very foodie street, stocking a fabulous selection of extensive collection of jams, chutneys, confits and spreads for slathering on your baguette.

-A quirky little store selling cute aprons, tea towels and other cutesy kitchen items.
+A quirky little store selling cute aprons, tea towels and other kitchen items.

 Everyone needs a trusted wine seller, and this is mine!
 A great selection of wine featuring a number of hard-to-find organic and natural wines.

-This brand spanking new cafe is part of the new wave of excellent coffee shops transforming the Parisian cafe scene.
+This cafe is part of the new wave of excellent coffee shops transforming the Parisian cafe scene.

 The brainchild of sommelier and social commentator Olivier Magny, O-Chateau is a classy wine bar.